 When this change came into effect, SEO professionals suddenly lost a large chunk of information.

-The quest to unlock not provided keywords has been the dragon in the cave for SEO.
+The quest to unlock GA (not provided) has been the dragon in the cave for SEO.

 There is good news though, there is a way to reveal all organic keywords including all session metrics.